APPRENTICESHIP JOB VACANCIES

 - Efficient Working Practice

-Pay can vary, but all employed apprentices must receive a minimum of £95 per week.
+Pay can vary, but currently all employed Apprentices must receive a national minimum wage.

 An Apprenticeship can also be a route into higher education for further qualifications.
 To find out more, visit www.apprenticeships.org.uk